AudreyKj/google-run-hackaton-2025-lexi/README.md

 - Before the agents are invoked, a **guardrail** double-checks the input to ensure it’s safe.
 - The **agent team** successively extracts, finds similar standard clauses, compares them and analyzes the clause's risk.
 - Each agent processes the output of the previous agent and enriches it with its specific task.
+- Lexi’s agents are carefully instructed through their prompts to **minimize hallucinations**.
+- Each agent’s prompt explicitly reminds the model to **stay factual and informative** — **never to provide legal advice**.
 - The API streams the response to the frontend to reduce perceived latency.

 ## Installation